Big Creek Great Smoky Mountains National Park

 As a train fan, this always fascinates me!
 If you look to the right of the restrooms near the parking lot, you'll see a couple of old rails from the narrow gauge rail line that went through here.

 While we don't recommend this unless you are very experienced, if you "bushwhack" off trail, you'll find tons of old logging equipment and tools.
-It's all protected though, so don't move it or take it, the fines are heavy and ruins the history for others.
+It's all protected, though, so don't move it or take it.
+The fines are heavy and ruin the history for others.

 Wrapping Up